matthewlkramer/Wildflower-TLs-and-Schools/spec.md

 - A generic error state handles unexpected failures with a retry option.
 - 404 page for unknown routes.

+### 10. Dashboard
+- Initial login page except when they were directed to login by trying to go to another page
+- Shows all the educators/schools/charters associated with the user
+- Shows all of the users tasks that are not yet complete

 ## Non‑Functional Considerations

 - **Airtable Integrity**: all create, update, and delete operations must reflect in Airtable and maintain relationships between tables.
-- **Performance**: list pages should handle large data sets efficiently (e.g., through pagination or virtualized rendering).
+- **Performance**: list pages should handle data sets of a few thousand records efficiently
 - **Accessibility**: pages and controls should follow basic accessibility practices (semantic headings, labels, keyboard navigation).
-- **Responsiveness**: layouts adapt to various screen sizes, prioritizing desktop but functioning on tablets and phones.
+- **Responsiveness**: layouts adapt to various screen sizes, prioritizing desktop but functioning on tablets.
+There should be an alternative interface to access the app in mobile with a dark background, a footer instead of a header, and page layouts designed for phones.

-## Future Enhancements (Optional)
+### Loans Module - to come later

+Needs to be able to handle:
-- Extended analytics or dashboards built from Airtable data.
+- Applications from schools
-- Full Gmail/Calendar ingestion with search and labeling features.
-- Role‑based permissions beyond the current “staff” assumption.
+- Review of applications by staff
+- Billing and recording of payments
+- Accounting for the overall loan fund and for individual loans
+- Creation of closing other documents and workflow for getting everything signed
+- Committee reviews of final applications with workflow for questions and signoff